eliztmq/42Singapore/Push_Swap/Doc.md

 g.
 Execute based on lowest cost [TO BE FILLED]
-(i) shift through whole of stack a to find lowest cost -> get the node (ii) find the corresponding node in b where u want to insert on top of (iii) use the same conditions to sift through, then have a common function with a flag that looks at operations to execute
+(i) shift through whole of stack a to find lowest cost -> get the node (ii) find the corresponding node in b where u want to insert on top of (iii) use the same conditions to sift through and push accordingly

 h. when stack A has = 3 numbers
 (i) check if numbers are in order